5 Single Family Property Management Tips You Need To Know

 • 58% of renters preferred paying rent using a resident portal mobile app than a property website via laptop/desktop

-The other thing is that demand for SFRs among millennials is high.
+The other thing is that the demand for SFRs among millennials is high.
 This generation of renters is extremely tech-savvy and dependent on technology for communication.
-If you have a 20- or 30- something tenant, using a mobile-friendly online portal to manage your relationship with them is most likely to boost their satisfaction and desire to stay longer in your property.
+If you have a 20- or 30- 30-something tenant, using a mobile-friendly online portal to manage your relationship with them is most likely to boost their satisfaction and desire to stay longer in your property.

 2. Inspect the property every six months